hicommonwealth/edgeware-documentation/docs/contribute-and-engage/develop/edgeware-smart-contracts/deploy-an-evm-contract/using-truffle.md

 ![](https://contracts.edgewa.re/4/assets/truffle-compile.png)

-What id does, it take OpenZepplin ERC20.sol token, compiles it with other referenced code in other OpenZepplin code, creates artifact \(bytecode\) and ABI \(contract interface\)
+What id does, it takes OpenZepplin ERC20.sol token, compiles it with other referenced code in other OpenZepplin code, creates artifact \(bytecode\) and ABI \(contract interface\)

 #### Deploying a Contract to Edgeware EVM Using Truffle <a id="deploying-a-contract-to-edgeware-evm-using-truffle"></a>